takenet/blip-docs/source/includes/en/integrations/mailgun.md

 ### Send e-mail

 Sending an e-mail is a common task for anyone developing a bot.
 Alerts or confirmation of information are some of the common scenarios for this demand.
-BLiP abstracts the whole process of sending and receiving e-mails to your bot.
+Blip abstracts the whole process of sending and receiving e-mails to your bot.

 | Name | Description |
 |---------------------------------|--------------|